lbule/SELinux_Policy_Grabber/README.md

 ```
 bash SELinux_grabber.sh
 ```
--In the **~/out/sepolicy** directory there are files with the necessary rights based on errors in the log.
+- In the **~/out/sepolicy** directory there are files with the necessary rights based on errors in the log.